-Remember, this resets everything, so any custom changes, such as third-party MX records for services such as G Suite will need to be re-added.
+Remember, this resets everything, so any custom changes, such as third-party MX records for services such as G Suite (Google Workspace) will need to be re-added.

 You can then recheck your DNSReport to see if this removes the errors (please allow a few minutes for things to update).

 Following all of the above steps should resolve almost any connectivity issue you maybe having accessing your website.